githubpgq/Caffe-Setup-Testing-Training/README.md

-Check out the [project site](http://caffe.berkeleyvision.org) for all the details I have used modified files (io.py and classify.py) as given here https://github.com/BVLC/caffe.git All steps and instructions are given in CaffeInstallation_TrainingTestingSteps.docx.pdf.
-References also included in this file.
+Check out the [project site](http://caffe.berkeleyvision.org) for all the details I have used modified files (io.py and classify.py) as given here https://github.com/BVLC/caffe.git All steps and instructions to install and play with toolbox are given in pdfs.